luciofondon98/Analisis-Desarrollo-de-Software-2019-2/demo/README.md

 <a name="integrant"></a>
 ## 1. Integrantes:
--Rodrigo Cayazaya
+- Rodrigo Cayazaya
--Lucio Fondon
+- Lucio Fondon
--Francisco Reyes
+- Francisco Reyes

 <a name="comand"></a>
 ## 2. Ejecución: